 Using either software-as-a-service (web-based software directly through a third party) or your own applications stored on a cloud server that you control and manage, you can work within your systems from any device and any location at any time.
 That means your workforce can sign on from anywhere to complete projects.

-Cloud also makes it possible to point customers to your web portal so that they can survey their own information, which is becoming a standard expectation.
+Cloud also makes it possible to point customers to your web portal to survey their own information, which is becoming a standard expectation.

 Affordability and Speed

-Going with the “opex” model of this form of distributed virtual hosting, there is an extraordinarily low cost of entry to set up your computing network and keep it running.
+With the “opex” model of this form of distributed virtual hosting, there is a meager cost of entry to set up your computing network and keep it running.
 You also don’t have to worry about storing any servers if you go with a solution that utilizes a hosting provider for all its infrastructure.